astorfi/TensorFlow-World/docs/tutorials/1-basics/basic_math_operations/README.rst

 .. _this link: https://github.com/astorfi/TensorFlow-World/tree/master/codes/0-welcome

 The tutorials in this section are just a start for going into the TensorFlow world.
-The source code is available at `this link`_.

 We using Tensorboard for visualizing the outcomes.
 TensorBoard is the graph visualization tools provided by TensorFlow.
 Using Google’s words: “The computations you'll use TensorFlow for - like training a massive deep neural network - can be complex and confusing.
 To make it easier to understand, debug, and optimize TensorFlow programs, we've included a suite of visualization tools called TensorBoard.”
 A simple Tensorboard implementation is used in this tutorial.